little-world/rust-course/src/09-error-handling-architecture.md

 ## Pattern 3: Custom Error Types with Context

 **Problem**: Generic errors like "parse error" or "database query failed" provide no actionable information.
 Was it line 47 or line 1832?
-Which query?
-What input?
-Developers waste hours reproducing bugs because errors lack context.
-Stack traces show *where* the error occurred but not *why* (what data triggered it) or *how* to fix it.

 **Solution**: Enrich errors with context at the point of failure using `anyhow::Context` for applications or structured fields in custom error types for libraries.
 Include: what operation failed, what input caused it, where in the input (line/column for parsers, row for databases), timing information, suggestions for fixing.
-Use backtraces to capture call stacks.
-Aggregate multiple failures for batch operations.

 **Why It Matters**: "Parse error at line 847, column 23: expected '}', got EOF.
 Suggestion: check for unclosed braces" points directly to the bug.
-"Parse error" could be anywhere in a 10,000-line file.
-Rich context reduces debugging time from hours to minutes.
-For production systems, detailed errors enable diagnosing issues from logs without reproducing them.
-Context is the difference between "it's broken" and "user uploaded CSV with BOM byte order mark, parser doesn't handle it".

 **Use Cases**: Parsers and compilers (provide line/column and code snippet), configuration validation (suggest valid values), database operations (include query and parameters), file I/O (include paths and operations attempted), network requests (include URL, method, status).